Barriers to Student Voting: A Voting Rights Round-Up

 About the Author

-Ryan Spain is the David Rudenstine Postgraduate Public Service Legal Fellow with the Andrew Goodman Foundation.
+Ryan Spain is a former David Rudenstine Postgraduate Public Service Legal Fellow with The Andrew Goodman Foundation.
 Ryan received his law degree from the Benjamin N. Cardozo School of Law.
 He also received his Master’s Degree from New York University and earned his Bachelor’s Degree from the University of Rhode Island.